stoqs/stoqs/doc/instructions/LOADING.md

 ### TL;DR; (Quick instructions for your Vagrant VM)

-Use the `stoqs/loaders/load.py` script to load data for an existing campaign.
+Use the `stoqs/loaders/load.py` script to create a database and load data for an existing campaign.
 First use it to list existing campaigns (after creating a `campaigns.py` symbolic link in the stoqs directory pointing to `mbari_campaigns.py`):